-A day after police pulled two of Ryan Lochte's teammates off a U.S.-bound plane to discuss their claims of being robbed last weekend, we're seeing reports that the group was involved in an altercation that centered on a gas station's bathroom.
+One day after police pulled two of Ryan Lochte's teammates off a U.S.-bound plane to discuss their claims of being robbed last weekend, reports emerged that the group was involved in an altercation that centered on the gas station's bathroom.

-The police have scheduled a 2 p.m.
-ET news conference to discuss the case.
-But even as new details emerge, Rio 2016 spokesman Mario Andrada downplayed the case's significance at a briefing Thursday morning.
+The police clarification comes as the case has generated new and conflicting details — and, particularly in Brazil, accusations online that Lochte is a liar.
+But even as new details emerged in recent days, Rio 2016 spokesman Mario Andrada downplayed the case's significance at a briefing Thursday morning.

 "Let's give these kids a break.
 Sometimes you take actions that you later regret.
 They are magnificent athletes," Andrada said.
 "Lochte is one of the best swimmers of all times.
 They had fun.
 They made a mistake.
 It's part of life.
 Life goes on.
 Let's go."

-But many here in Rio — and anyone who's confused by what's become a convoluted story involving international flights, a possible false crime report and accusations of wanton urination — are unable to move on.
+Despite that sentiment, many here in Rio — and anyone who's confused by what's become a convoluted story involving international flights, a possible false crime report and accusations of wanton urination — are unwilling to let go so easily.

-Civil Police Chief Fernando Veloso says the American athletes owe Rio an apology, reports the Globo news outlet, which quotes Veloso saying, "The only truth they told is that they were drunk."
+Earlier today, Chief Veloso said the American athletes owe Rio an apology, reports the Globo news outlet, which quoted him saying, "The only truth they told is that they were drunk."

-The new narrative that now competes with the one put forth by Lochte and his teammates — his roommate Jimmy Feigen, along with Gunnar Bentz and Jack Conger — describes a scene at a gas station where the athletes wanted to use the bathroom.
+Veloso spoke after a new narrative began replacing the one initially put forth by Lochte and his teammates — his roommate Jimmy Feigen, along with Gunnar Bentz and Jack Conger — in which they described visiting a gas station where the athletes had said they were robbed.

-In this version of the story, as in Lochte's, the Americans were heading back to the Athletes Village after a late-night party.
-But then, Rashomon-like, come the variations.
+In both versions of the story, the Americans were heading back to the Athletes Village after a late-night party.
+But then, Rashomon-like, the variations emerge.
 In one version, the athletes wrecked the station's bathroom; in another, they urinated in public after arguing with station workers.
-In both of those accounts, the scene ends with an argument about paying for the damage.
+In Lochte's, a gun was pointed at him.
+Some reports claimed a fight had taken place.
+In all but Lochte's account, the scene ended with an argument about paying for damages.

-Local media here in Rio are showing footage from the station's camera surveillance system that captured video of the swimmers at the station.
-That footage shows that all of the athletes got out of their cab and went down a hall in the station — and that when they returned, several of them tried to get in the wrong cab.
+Local media here in Rio have been showing footage from the gas station's camera surveillance system that captured video of the swimmers' visit.
+That footage shows that all of the athletes had gone down a hall in the station — and that when they returned, several of them tried to get in the wrong cab before finding the right one.
 After their vehicle was approached by station attendants, the athletes eventually got back out.

 Time codes on the surveillance video suggest that the swimmers spent at least 10 minutes at the station — including a long stint in which they sat along a wall, after station staff approached their taxi.
 Local outlets report that a security guard pulled out his gun to keep them from leaving without paying.